2ptr/Mallet/README.md

 Finally, file format and execution options can be specified:

+## Disclaimer
+This tool is only to be used for authorized testing or educational purposes.
+I do not condone the use of this tool in any criminal or malicious activities.

 ## To-Do
 - AES/RC4/XOR methods
 - Execution methods
 - Key obfuscation
+- Self-signing
 - DLL format support
 - IAT manipulation
 - Msfvenom templates